Psy-Fer/interARTIC/docs/usage.md

 This section enables you to preview the mean amplicon read depth plots produced from the pipeline.
 The bar plot shows the mean amplicon read depth over the amplicons, while the box plot shows the mean amplicon read depth over the read groups.

 These plots are accessed from the output folder, and require a copy of them to be saved into the web app’s folder to enable previewing.
-If you would not like this to happen, please disable the feature by selecting the “Disable” option under the “Would you like the plots to be previewed?” section, and clicking the “Confirm” button.
+If you would not like this to happen, please disable the feature by selecting the “Disable” option under the “Would you like the plots to be previewed?” section, and clicking the 'Confirm' button.
 The status should be updated to say “Disabled” and the plots will be automatically removed from the folder.
-To re-enable previewing, just select “Enable” and press the “Confirm” button again and the option to preview graphs should be restored.
+To re-enable previewing, just select “Enable” and press the 'Confirm' button again and the option to preview graphs should be restored.

 If no barplot.png or boxplot.png files are found in the output folder, the message “Plots cannot be previewed: No plots were found in the output folder.” will be displayed.
 As no files in suitable format have been found, they cannot be previewed.
 This may be due to problems during the pipeline, and checking of error messages is important.